Bull Run Run 50 Mile

 - Bathrooms on the Course: There are none.
 Use the woods.
 Non-entrants in the event should not see you do so.
 Bury any solid waste.
 Don't go near or in water or high grass.

 - Awards Will Not Be Mailed!
 You must pick up your award at the finish.
-This year, there are multiple awards in many age groups.
 There will be two main awards ceremonies -- one around 3 p.m. and the other at 6 p.m.
 Awards after that will be given out individually.
-If you think you have won an award but just can't stay, please contact the RD to see if you won anything and, if so, to receive it.
+If you think you have won an award but just can't stay, please contact an RD to see if you won anything and, if so, to receive it.
 No team awards will be distributed until the second awards ceremony.
 Winning teams must have a member or representative at the ceremony.

 - Aid Stations: Aid stations will have a variety of food and drink.
 Only three aid stations have a source of water on site.
 We have to transport the water to all other aid stations.
 If you need water, take it, but don't waste it!
 The energy replacement drink is Gatorade.
-Each aid station will have a supply of S!
+Each aid station on the second part of the course will have some S!
 Caps, but if you eat them like candy, you will need to bring your own.
 The aid stations will not have gels, GUs, or similar.

 - Post Run Shower: We have them.
 Bring your soap and towel.
 There will be a garden hose outside the building.
 Please use the hose to wash the mud off before you enter the bath/shower building.
 Someone has to clean that shower!